pombredanne/red-fab-deploy/README.markdown

-# django-fab-deploy: django deployment tool
+# red-fab-deploy: django deployment tool

 red-fab-deploy is a collection of Fabric scripts for deploying and managing django projects on Debian/Ubuntu servers.
 License is MIT.

+Maintainer: Chris Gilmer at FF0000

 This project is specifically targeted at deploying websites built using the `pypeton <https://github.com/ff0000/pypeton>` project creation tool.